linpengcheng/PurefunctionPipelineDataflow/README.md

 "Eating your own dog food" is a good way to demonstrate a theory.
 If you cann't use a simple logical model
-(or example) to fully demonstrate a theory, it means that the theory isn't a complete and systematic theoretical system, but can only be regarded as loose and messy practical experience.
+(or example) to fully demonstrate a theory, it means that the theory isn't a practical, complete and systematic theoretical system, but can only be regarded as loose and messy practical experience.